yxPALMweb/yxPALMweb.github.io/index.md

 </div>

 ## Misc
 When I have some available time, I usually read, swim, and run.
-I have ubiquitous interest on different topics of the books, including Computer Science, Philosophy, History, Politics, Literature, and Detective Fiction
+I have ubiquitous interest on different topics of the books, including Computer Science, Philosophy, History, Politics, Literature, and Detective Fiction.

 Some recommended books:
-- **Research Related:** 《How To Read a Book》, 《Style, Toward Clarity and Grace》, 《The Craft of Research》
+- **Research:** 《How To Read a Book》, 《Style, Toward Clarity and Grace》, 《The Craft of Research》
-- **Philosophy** 《The Book of Why》, 《The Structure of Scientific Revolutions》，《The Big Questions: A Short Introduction to Philosophy》
+- **Philosophy:** 《The Book of Why》, 《The Structure of Scientific Revolutions》，《The Big Questions: A Short Introduction to Philosophy》
-- **Literature** 《百年孤独》,《战争与和平》,《三国演义》
+- **Literature:** 《百年孤独》,《战争与和平》,《三国演义》